dockstore/dockstore/_docs/getting-started-with-dockstore.md

 Manual -> Fully-Automated:

 1. Deregister the manual tool
-2. Create a new Fully-Automated one (simply click "Refresh All Tools")
+2. Create a new Fully-Automated one (simply click "Refresh All")

 Fully-Automated -> Manual:

-1. Delete Quay.io repository
+1. Delete tool
-2. "Refresh All Tools" (this will remove the tool from Dockstore)
-3. Create a new Manual tool (will have to recreate the Quay.io repository)
+2. Create a new Manual tool (will have to recreate the Quay.io repository)

 ## Sharing the Tool